 Serve: Ladle the mac and cheese into individual serving bowls and garnish with fresh herbs and more parmesan if desired.
 Enjoy!

-Make sure you purchase a good quality, sharp cheddar cheese for this recipe.
-And, shred the cheddar yourself!
-Pre-shredded cheese has a white coating and additives that prevent the cheese from smoothly melting.
-I used a sharp aged cheddar.
+Cheddar Cheese: Make sure you purchase a good quality, sharp cheddar cheese for this recipe.
+And, shred the cheddar yourself using the large holes of a box grater!
+Pre-shredded cheese has anti-caking agents and additives that prevent the cheese from smoothly melting.
+I used a sharp aged white cheddar; however, you can use any good-melting cheese.
+(See the post for a full list of cheeses to use!)

-Use the small holes on a box grater to finely shred the cheese.
+Parmesan cheese: Use the small holes on a box grater or use a food processor to finely grate the parmesan cheese.

-The butternut squash cheese sauce can be prepared a day in advance and stored in an airtight container in the refrigerator.
+Make in advance: The butternut squash cheese sauce can be prepared a day in advance and stored in an airtight container in the refrigerator.
+(See the post for full details on preparing the recipe in advance, storage tips and freezing instructions.)

-Nutritional information is an approximation and based upon 8 servings.
+Nutritional information is an approximation based upon 8 servings.
+Exact information will depend upon the brands of ingredients and precise measurements used.